roytang/blog/content/posts/2005/08/i39m-back-and-i39m-27.md

 It was an impromptu hiatus anyway.
 Unplanned and whatever.
 Work has been hell lately.
 Not a tedious kind of hell though.
 Just the sort that sucks up a lot of time.
 I spent more than 15 hours in the office on my birthday.

 Twenty-seven huh?
 I wish I had more to say, but birthdays seem to matter less and less as I get older.
-I&'m in a good place right now, but I&'m still not where I ultimately want to be.
+I'm in a good place right now, but I'm still not where I ultimately want to be.
 I have a long road ahead of me.

-Maybe someday I&'ll get around to it.
+Maybe someday I'll get around to it.